 An applicant may request a profit or fee (hereafter, "fee"), in addition to direct and indirect costs, as part of its application.
 Funds requested for a profit/fee must be included in the funds specified as requested in Section A--Budget Summary of the application forms.
 The budget cannot exceed the maximum amount allowable in any budget year.
-Applications that exceed the maximum amount allowable in any year will not be reviewed.
+Applications that exceed the maximum amount allowable in any bereviewed.